WolfTailVale/holocons-waypoints-whispcraft/README.md

-# Waypoints Plugin
+# WhispWaypoints

 A banner-based waypoint system for Minecraft Paper 1.21+ servers.
 Players can create, activate, and teleport to custom waypoints using banners and a token-based activation system.

-Originally developed for the Hololive Construction Minecraft server by Derek Lee (@dlee13), updated for Paper 1.21+ by wolftailvale.
+Originally developed for the Hololive Construction Minecraft server by Derek Lee (@dlee13), updated for Paper 1.21+ by wolftailvale and renamed to WhispWaypoints.

 ## Features